 While spousal stalking is a serious crime and should be treated as such, some people will, unfortunately, accuse their spouses of stalking to gain an advantage in custody or divorce proceedings.
 It is important for people falsely accused of stalking to adhere to the terms of any emergency protective order against them until the matter can be formally addressed by a judge.
 It is also essential that they document any communications or threats from the alleged victim, especially if they demonstrate an intent to impair their rights.Confer with a Trusted Attorney in Dallas

 Stalking is often used as an intimidation tactic to threaten and control an estranged spouse, but it can also represent a threat to a person’s safety and well-being.
 If your spouse is engaging in stalking behavior or you have been falsely accused of stalking your spouse, it is important to speak with a lawyer regarding what legal measures you can take.
 The trusted attorneys of McClure Law Group are adept at handling critical family law issues, and we can advise you of your options for pursuing a just outcome.
-Our office is located in Dallas, and we are available to meet for consultations at our Collin County office in Plano.
 We regularly assist people with family law issues in Dallas, Rockwall, Fort Worth, Richardson, Garland, McKinney, Irving, and Frisco.
 We also help people with family law matters in cities throughout Dallas, Rockwall, Denton, Grayson, Collin, and Tarrant Counties.
 You can reach us through our form online or at 214.692.8200 to schedule a meeting.